-clock External ESMC_Clock for passing in time information.
+- clock External ESMC\Clock for passing in time information.
 This is generally the parent component's clock, and will be treated as read-only by the child component.
-The child component can maintain a private clock for its own internal time computations.

-phase Component providers must document whether each of their routines are single-phase or multi-phase.
+The child component can maintain a private clock for its own internal time computations. - phase Component providers must document whether each of their routines are single-phase or multi-phase.
 Single-phase routines require only one invocation to complete their work.
-Multi-phase routines provide multiple subroutines to accomplish the work, accommodating components which must complete part of their work, return to the caller and allow other processing to occur, and then continue the original operation.
+Multi-phase routines provide multiple subroutines to accomplish the work, accomodating components which must complete part of their work, return to the caller and allow other processing to occur, and then continue the original operation.
 For multiple-phase child components, this is the integer phase number to be invoked.
 For single-phase child components this argument must be 1.

-12.2.8 ESMC GridCompSetEntryPoint - Set user routine as entry point for standard Component method method One of a set of predefined Component methods - e.g. ESMF_SETINIT, ESMF_SETRUN, ESMF_SETFINAL.
-See section ?? for a complete list of valid method options.
+12.2.8 ESMC\GridCompSetEntryPoint - Set user routine as entry point for standard Component method phase The phase number for multi-phase methods.